arthur-garnier/knds_orbits_and_shadows/README.md

 The output is just the computed picture, in a Scilab figure.

-- shadow_full.sci and shadow_wp.sci

-The synthax, input and output are exactly the same as for shadow.sci.
-The difference is that the function shadow.sci doesn't use the Weierstrass function to simplify the computation of the coordinate range of the pixels.
-So this program is more efficient for images with a very low resolution, but it is much slower than the function shadow.sci.
-The function shadow_wp.sci only uses the Weierstrass function and is thus well suited for non-rotating (a=0) black holes only.
-The user is encouraged to prefer this function for non-rotating black holes, as it is much faster than shadow.sci.

 ---------------------------------------------------------------------------------------------------

-For more details on the equations and modelization, the reader is refered to the article available at https://hal.archives-ouvertes.fr/hal-03762454.
+For more details on the equations and modelization, the reader is refered to the article available at {CQG URL}.
-For any question, suggestion, commentary, remark, the user is invited to contact the author by email at art-uhr[at]orange[dot]fr.
+For any question, suggestion, commentary, remark, the user is invited to contact the author by email at arthur.garnier[at]math[dot]cnrs[dot]fr.